Geospatial Analysis and Mapping (GAM) Laboratory

 - Communicating with ITS regarding major technical issues.
-This includes submitting a detailed Help Desk Ticket when problems arise.
+This includes submitting a detailed Service Desk Ticket when problems arise.

 - Collaborating with GIS faculty to provide lab support in conjunction with course lesson plans (e.g., assisting enrolled students in meeting course requirements).